 A: I am currently president of the Knoxville Electric Vehicle Association (KEVA) but I would also consider myself a long time member of the Electric Vehicle Association of Washington, DC as I helped that group out for seven years.

 Q: Do you attend EV events in your area?
 If so, what are some of your favorite experiences?
 What experiences would you like to see happening?

-A: I have a big passion for organizing electric vehicle presence at the larger city auto shows like the Knoxville Auto Show.
-We also put on a rather large ride and drive every year in September for National Drive Electric Week.
-We are trying to do more events throughout the year such as EV fun drives up through the Great Smokey Mountains and Cars and Coffee events.
-We are currently planning a summer campground meetup for EV’s to promote the fact that RV/campgrounds typically have 220v outlets that can be used to charge an EV.
+A: I have a big passion for organizing electric vehicle presence at the larger city auto shows through KEVA like the Knoxville Auto Show.
+KEVA also puts on a rather large ride and drive every year in September for National Drive Electric Week.
+KEVA is trying to do more events throughout the year such as EV fun drives up through the Great Smokey Mountains and Cars and Coffee events.
+KEVA is currently planning a summer campground meetup for EV’s to promote the fact that RV/campgrounds typically have 220v outlets that can be used to charge an EV.